mieweb/docs/content/functions/encounters/assigned-users.md

 Note: The *Assigned Users Department* system setting applies to all encounter types that utilize the *Assign User* feature.

 ![](../assigned-users.assets/7196ccd303580f266e93f030daf091db.png)

+## Unassign User

+There is not an unassign user function.
+When the *Assigned User* feature has been initialized (by act of assigning the encounter), it is intended to require an assigned user until the workflow is complete or the encounter is closed.
+If there is a need to unassign a user, then using encounter staging might be a better workflow option rather than using the *Assigned User* feature.

 ## Revision Tracking